zerotier/terraform-multicloud-quickstart/README.md

 - Alibaba Cloud
 - Equinix Metal

-I recommend using them all for dramatic effect.
-Digital Ocean is required, since it will be providing DNS service for the lab.
+That's a lot of services providers, but I recommend using them all for dramatic effect.
+Digital Ocean was chosen at random to provide DNS service for the lab.

 The first time through, you will encounter a few hurdles.
 Each cloud vendor brings their own special brand of pain.
 For example, on AWS,